chriswax/hng12/Stage 1 - Number Classification API/README.md

 The fun fact should be fetched from the Numbers API.

 ## Requirements

 ### Technology Stack:
 - You may choose any programming language or framework (C#, PHP, Python, Go, Java, JS/TS).

-### Functionality:
-- The API must be deployed to a publicly accessible endpoint.
-- It must handle CORS (Cross-Origin Resource Sharing).
-- The API must return responses in JSON format.

-### Version Control:
-- Code must be hosted on GitHub.
-- The repository must be public.
-- The repository must include a well-structured `README.md` file.

 ## API Specification